Foreign registers overview

 If your business is linked to a legal entity incorporated abroad,

-- make sure to report any board changes to the appropriate authorities in the Netherlands and abroad to avoid unwanted consequences.
-For example, having your legal entity stricken off the records by foreign authorities, causing you to become personally liable for business operations.
+• make sure to report any board changes to KVK in the Netherlands and to the appropriate authorities abroad to avoid unwanted consequences.
+For example, having your legal entity stricken off the records by foreign authorities.
+This means you will become personally liable for business operations.